tracetidwell/ncr/README.md

 Now that we have created the database and tables, we need to add some users for the app.
 You need to fill in the provided 'app/database/users.txt' file.
 The order is
 `username,password,firstname,lastname`
 with each user being added on a separate line.
 The file contains a few sample users to demonstrate.
 Remove them, and add your own.
-Open a command terminal from the root of the project and type
+Open a command terminal from the root of the project and type:
 `python app/database/create_users.py`

 ## Google Vision API

 To begin with, we are using Google Cloud Vision API for object detection and label generation.
 You will need to have a Google account to use their API.
 The instructions for gaining access to the API can be found [here](https://cloud.google.com/vision/docs/quickstart-client-libraries).
 Steps 1-4 must be completed.
 After 4e, save the JSON file with the API credentials as `app/creds/google_vision_api_creds.json`.
 Step 5 will be handled in the app itself.
-Click next the rest of the way through and then 'Execute' at the end.

 ## App Credentials